inspec/inspec/docs-chef-io/content/inspec/resources/podman_container.md

     parent = "inspec/resources/os"
 +++

-Use the `podman_container` Chef InSpec audit resource to test the ...
+Use the `podman_container` Chef InSpec audit resource to test the configuration of Podman containers.

 ## Availability